akdenizcse/pl-evaluation-solidity/template.md

 ```
 Explanation of this ` Coin`  line by line
  First of all this contract introduces some new concepts,let's check new concepts one by one.
--```Address public minter;``` The line declares a generally accessible address type status variable.
+- ```Address public minter;``` The line declares a generally accessible address type status variable.
 The address type is a 160-bit value that does not allow arithmetic operations.
 This type is suitable for storing their contractual addresses or key pairs of external persons.
 The public keyword has a function that allows the current value of the status variable to be accessed from outside the contract.
 Access to this variable from other contracts is not allowed if this keyword is not used.
 - ``` mapping (address => uint) public balances;``` also creates a public state variable, but it is a more complex datatype.
 The type maps addresses to unsigned integers.
 Mappings can be seen as hash tables which are virtually initialized such that every possible key exists and is mapped to a value whose byte-representation is all zeros.

  `mert karababa 20160807017`